Vedam (film): Plot

+The parallel lives of these five individuals catastrophically collide when a heavily armed terrorist cell infiltrates the hospital to violently break out their detained leader.
+Taking Rahim hostage, the militants launch a full-scale assault, throwing the facility into absolute chaos.
+Stranded inside the crossfire, Vivek and Cable Raju rise to the occasion, fighting back to protect the patients and successfully neutralizing two terrorists.
+Seeking his own form of redemption, Rahim protects an injured police officer, Shivaram—the very man who had previously mistreated him—and assists in countering the siege.

+Though the terrorist cell is ultimately defeated, both Cable Raju and Vivek heroically sacrifice their lives during the final gunfight to shield innocent bystanders.
+In the aftermath, the survivors find closure: Saroja permanently leaves sex work to start a new life, Vivek is posthumously honored as a national hero by his military family, and a grieving Pooja pays her respects at Raju's grave, acknowledging his true character.
+A grateful Shivaram clears Rahim of all charges, while Ramulu and Padma return to Sircilla, successfully freeing their grandson from the landlord after proving their debt is completely settled.

 Production

 Development

 Director Krish had a visual of an old man walking along with a child in his dreams.
 However, he felt it as too arty to make a film and also the story was not complete.
 One day while travelling from Guntur to Hyderabad, he narrated the story of Nagayya (initially he named it Jalayya) to cinematographer Gnana Sekhar, who also worked with him in Gamyam.
 The second story initially he conceptualised was about a film crew and later changed it to music band.
 The title of Vedam struck him when he was writing the story at Sirivennela's home.
 The climax of the film was an inspiration from 26/11 Mumbai blasts in Taj Hotel.
 After getting a basic storyline he decided to produce Vedam on his banner First Frame Entertainment, before producers Shobu Yarlagadda and Prasad Devineni decided to finance it.

 Casting

 Krish wanted to do the character of Karpooram, but decided against it after his mother warned him that doing so will affect his marital life.
 Later, when discussing the story with Anushka Shetty, she suggested her personal make-up person Nikki for the role and Krish liked him.
 Anushka reduced her remuneration by 30% as the film was a low budget production.
 Rahimuddin Qureshi (the character played by Manoj Bajpai) is the name of Krish's best friend in intermediate.
 Newcomer Nagayya was cast in the film.
 The five principal characters were based on the five natural elements-Water, Air, Earth, Fire and Sky.
 Manoj Manchu revealed that his character doesn't meet Allu Arjun's character till the climax.